jspahrsummers/enemy-of-the-state/Enemy of the State.md

 > Insanity is doing the same thing over and over again but expecting **different results**.

-^ It's actually pretty insane that we put up with this.
+^ It’s actually pretty insane that we put up with this.
 Pure functions are so much simpler and sane.

 ---